adamwan-nexplore/guidebook-nxp-hk/how-we-develop/application-architecture.md

 - Create a new one if there are some additional requirements
     - specific access right
     - specific checking
-- No of functions = No of routes
+- Number of functions = Number of routes

 ### 5.2 Service
-- Ideal case, one controller of `resource A`, one service of `resource A`
+- Ideally, one controller of `resource A`, one service of `resource A`
-- No of functions IN that service = No of functions IN that controller
+- Number of functions IN that service = Number of functions IN that controller

 ### 5.3 Helper
 - Contain multiple pure functions